 After a very new (and scary!)
 Halloween during the COVID-19 pandemic in 2020, many families are hoping that vaccines will allow parents and kids to safely trick-or-treat this year.
 If you're working on carefully planning your costumes and find a Halloween-friendly face mask, you may be thinking about the checklist you'll need to work through for a safer trick-or-treating experience this year.
 When will festivities start, you may wonder?

 While curfews and special rules were in effect last year during the height of the pandemic, many cities have lifted the bulk of COVID-19 restrictions in light of vaccines being available across the country.
-Given the upswing in new cases due to new COVID-19 variants, particularly the Delta variant, it's unclear if federal authorities or local officials will bring back any event or gathering restrictions this Halloween.
+In addition, Dr. Anthony Fauci has recently said that outdoor trick-or-treating can be done safely this year.
+He also recommends that people should consider getting vaccinated if they haven't already.
 If you haven't done so yet, getting a vaccine for yourself — and for any child old enough to receive one — is crucial to lowering or eliminating many risks associated with life-threatening COVID-19 symptoms.

 Usually, trick-or-treating begins in communities across the country at sunset — in most cases, around 5:30 or 6 p.m. in your local time zone.
 If you'll be away from home this year, or just want to check up on it, the Farmer's Almanac's Sunrise and Sunset calculator can help determine when you should get started.

 Barring any curfews or local ordinances, it's usually expected that wee ghouls and goblins can show up at your doorstep up until 9 p.m., or until you've run out of candy.
 Using your porch light (or adding one if you don't have one yet!) can help signal that you're "open" to passing out candy, as well as other markers like Teal Pumpkins or Purple Pumpkins during the pandemic.